Ryan-Raiz/avanti/src/read/4-Chapter/README.md

 - Hey man!
 How was your sleep?
 - I'm happy that I could get some of it.
-Was working almost the full flight trhrough.
+Was working almost the full flight through.
 You were sleeping like a baby btw.
 - Yes, I had a couple of rough days prior to that and needed some sleep.
 - Do you want to join me?
 I'll have cab waiting for me.
 We can take you to the city center.